fieldtrip/website/reference/qsubcellfun.md

    qdel <jobnumber>
    qdel all

- See also QSUBCOMPILE, QSUBFEVAL, CELLFUN, PEERCELLFUN, FEVAL, DFEVAL, DFEVALASYNC
+ See also QSUBCOMPILE, QSUBFEVAL, CELLFUN, PEERCELLFUN, FEVAL, BATCH
 ```